ripley57/Files/Ex/Report.md

 <br/>
 #### Document Preview
 ![Might_not_contain_credit_card_numbers](images/Might_not_contain_credit_card_numbers.jpg)
 Hmm, is this number what is being recognised as a credit card number?
-* We should probably download the native file and examine it to confirm.
+We should probably download the native file to confirm.

-* If these are not credit card numbers, is there a problem with the platform?
+Notice how the platform leads the user to ask various questions about their data and processes:
+* Does the organisation need to store these files?
+If yes, can some/all of the PII be redacted automatically on storage?
-* Credit card numbers or not, we should probably still question why all these files, referring to different people, are all authored by LTadashi.
+* Why are these files, each referring to different people, all authored by LTadashi?
+Is he/she a manager?
+Is this suspicious?
-* Are these files indeed related to marketing?
+* Are these files actually related to Marketing?
+Perhaps the sources in each data set need to be adjusted.
-* Is LTadashi definitely a member of the Marketing team and perhaps looking at files he shouldn't?
-* Perhaps he is actually a member of the Finance team and this is Finance-related data?
-Perhaps we therefore need to tweak the grouping of our data sources into data sets?
 <br/>
-Whatever the decision regarding the author LTadashi, these files are being recognised as containing credit card numbers.
-Is there a way to change this?
-Do we recommend that the customer review the files and redact or delete them (if they don't need to keep them) - assuming the files are not part of any current eDiscovery legal hold?